theEricPeters/pitcher/abstract.md

     - Economics Professor Email
     - Can be private companies

-- Tra+nsferring monetary ownership of the company (Pitch) to investors on the app
+- Transferring monetary ownership of the company (Pitch) to investors on the app

 - Transferring the company (pitch) from the app to an official stock market (NASDAQ)